mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What happens to the inductor current?
 - Describe the charge/discharge cycle of inductor and capacitor.

-### Controls/Stability
-- What does stability refer to in a buck?
-What happens when a buck is stable/unstable/marginally stable?
-- What type of system is the output LC filter?
-- How do inductor/capacitor values impact stability?
-- Explain different control topologies.
-- What is the difference between voltage-mode and current-mode control?
-Why are they often both implemented simultaneously?
-- What is slope compensation and when is it needed? (what kinda person asks undergrads this?)
-- Explain subharmonic oscillation.
-- Explain what happens during a load transient event.
-- How is transient response characterized?
-- What is a feedforward capacitor?
-When is it needed?

 ### Multiphase Buck Converters
 - What is a multiphase buck converter?
 - What are the pros/cons/tradeoffs vs single-phase buck converters?